Long-Time Error-Mitigating Simulation of Open Quantum Systems on Near Term Quantum Computers: Results

-The lattice electrons move via nearest-neighbor hopping with amplitude $\gamma_h$ (used as our energy unit).
-A DC electric field of strength $E$ is applied by employing a linearly varying Peierls phase in the lattice hopping and summarized by $\Omega=eEa$, with $e$ the electric charge and $a$ the lattice spacing (we set $\hbar$ and $c$ to one).
-Our system Hamiltonian then reads
+First, we examine the free fermion limit of a Hubbard model in the presence of a driving field and dissipative coupling to a bath.
+Electrons freely move on an infinite one-dimensional lattice via nearest-neighbor hopping (used as our energy unit), with semi-infinite electronic thermal reservoirs (taken in the wide-band limit) attached to each lattice site.
+A DC electric field of strength $E$ is applied by employing a linearly varying Peierls phase $\phi(t)=\Omega t$ ($\Omega=eEa$, with $e$ the electric charge and $a$ the lattice spacing (we set $\hbar$ and $c$ to one) in the lattice hopping parameter.
+Each lattice site is coupled to a reservoir by hopping term to one end of a semi-infinite reservoir; all properties of this coupling are summarized in a parameter $\Gamma$ given by the square of the lattice-reservoir hopping multiplied by the density of states of each reservoir.